jguadagno/jguadagno.github.io/_posts/2020-08-22-securing-azure-containers-and-blobs-with-managed-identities.md

 Since the `name` and `role` can contain spaces, you should wrap them in double quotes (").

-Assuming you have the authorization and syntax correct, the call will return a JSON file that looks like this:
+Assuming you have the authorization and syntax-correct, the call will return a JSON file that looks like this:

 ```json
 {